-We have now created the virtual hardware for our server.
+We have now created and configured the virtual hardware for our server.
 But we still need to check some of the settings for the new virtual machine.
 In the VirtualBox window, click on the machine called "cosc301-server1", and then click on Settings to access the settings dialog.

 In order to install the operating system, we need to put the "virtual" CD-ROM (which is represented as an "ISO" disc image), into the virtual CD-ROM drive.
 Click on the Storage icon of the Settings window.
-Click on the "Empty" slot under the "IDE Controller".
-In the CD/DVD Device drop-down box, you would normally select the ISO image you wanted to use, but you havn't used it yet, so VirtualBox doesn't know about it.
-Instead, click on the folder icon next to CD/DVD Device.
-In the following window, click on Add and navigate to Gallardo's "Resources" share, to the folder ISOs/Ubuntu, and to the file ubuntu-16.04-server-amd64.iso.
+Click on the "Empty" slot under the "Controller: IDE".
+In the CD/DVD icon, you would normally find out the ISO images that you have used.
+But since you havn't used it yet, so VirtualBox doesn't have that information available for you.
+Instead, click on Choose Virtual Optical Disk File... from the drop-down menu of the CD/DVD icon.
+In the following window, navigate to the "resources" folder, to the folder ISOs/Ubuntu, and to the file ubuntu-18.04-server-amd64.iso.
 Click on Open.
-Then click on Select to select the new ISO file.
+Then click on OK to install the disk of the new ISO file.